A Stream on “Higher Education in a Global World: Policy Implications in Education and Criminal Justice”

 Fee structure information is available on www.atiner.gr/2019fees.

 Special arrangements will be made with a local hotel for a limited number of rooms at a special conference rate.
 In addition, a number of special events will be organized, including a pragmatic symposium (as organized in Ancient Athens but fine-tuned to synchronous ethics), a special one-day educational island tour, a Myceanae and island of Poros visit, an Athens educational walking tour, a day trip to Delphi, and an ancient Corinth and Cape Sounion visit.
 Details of the social program are available here.

-Please submit an abstract (email only) to: email@example.com, using the abstract submission form by the 11 March 2019 to: Ms. Natasha Johnson, Ed.S.
-Doctoral Student & Graduate Teaching Assistant, Educational Leadership, Department of Educational Policy Studies, College of Education and Human Development, Georgia State University, USA & Mr. Thaddeus L. Johnson, Doctoral Student & Graduate Teaching Assistant, Department of Criminal Justice and Criminology, Georgia State University, USA.
+Please submit an abstract (email only) to: firstname.lastname@example.org, using the abstract submission form by the 27 May 2019 to: Dr. Natasha Johnson, Educational Leadership, Department of Educational Policy Studies, Georgia State University, USA & Mr. Thaddeus L. Johnson, Doctoral Student & Graduate Teaching Assistant, Department of Criminal Justice and Criminology, Georgia State University, USA.

 Abstracts should include the following: Title of Paper, Full Name (s), Affiliation, Current Position, an email address, and at least 3 keywords that best describe the subject of your submission.
 Decisions are reached within 4 weeks.

 If you want to participate without presenting a paper, i.e. organize a panel (session, mini conference), chair a session, review papers to be included in the conference proceedings or books, contribute to the editing of a book, or any other contribution, please send an email to Dr. Gregory T. Papanikos, President, ATINER & Honorary Professor, University of Stirling, UK(email@example.com).